-The second objection is that the infallibility requirement is too demanding, preventing knowledge from being comprehensive by making it able at most to only tackle a handful of statements.
+The second objection is that the epistemic certainty requirement is too demanding, preventing knowledge from being comprehensive by making it able at most to only tackle a handful of statements.
 However, the set of all halting programs constitutes the entire domain of the universal Turing machine, and thus the expressive power of halting programs must be on par with any Turing complete language.
 Since there exists no greater expressive power for a formal language than that of Turing completeness, then no reduction takes place.
-The resulting construction is both element-wise infallible, and comprehensive as a set:
+The resulting construction is both epistemically certain element-by-element, and comprehensive as a set:

-Definition 2 (Lexicon (of Knowledge)).
-The set of all programs $\mathbb{TM} \times \mathbb{W}$ that halts constitutes the lexicon of knowledge \mathbb{K} .
+Definition 2 (Lexicon of Epistemically Certain Knowledge).
+The set of all programs $\mathbb{TM} \times \mathbb{W}$ that halts constitutes the lexicon of epistemically certain knowledge \mathbb{K} , or simply the lexicon of knowledge.